cyclopath83/cyclopath83.github.io/_posts/2023-06-06-Portswigger-Academy-SQL-Injection.md

 And the 3rd, 4th...
 20th.
 To get the full password of the administrator.
 And use it to login.

-## Blind SQL injection with conditional errors
+## LAB : Blind SQL injection with conditional errors

 Same as previous lab, the cookie is vulnerable.
 Intercept the request in burp, send it to repeater, and try some small things with the cookie to see what works:\
 `Cookie: TrackingId=abKX6i4aODjyEqti; session=xxxxxxx`\